 - 1. Turn the main power switch to the OFF (0) position and the mode selector to the 0 (OFF) position.
 If the used backwash water supply unit is not from Hydrotech, ensure that the supply of backwash water is turned off. - 2.
-Remove the covers on the side where the backwash pipe is located. - 3.
-Ensure that none of the nozzles are clogged by checking whether water runs through them. - 4.
-Remove the nozzle nut of a clogged nozzle by turning it a 1⁄4 turn anticlockwise.
-Exercise care so as not to lose the rubber seal. - 5.
-Clean the tip of the nozzle with compressed air or with a plastic brush.
-Never use a steel brush or metal pins as these may damage the nozzle.
+Open the cover on the spray bar side of the filter. - 3.
+Ensure that none of the nozzles are clogged by checking whether water runs through them.